greenzorro/victor42.eth/content/post-en/折腾与思考/我没玩Openclaw，但把它的魂学来了.md

 The `env` property isolates behaviors across environments.
 For example, cloud sandboxes must commit and push updates remotely, whereas local environments like Claude Code update local files directly for manual review before pushing.

 This portability is the key strength of an independent memory system.
 When Minimax analyzes research data, it preserves my analytical frameworks.
-When Claude Code authors software locally, it adopts my architectural conventions—reusable across all future workflows.
+When Claude Code authors software locally, it adopts my architectural conventions - reusable across all future workflows.

 Cloud initialization uses the setup script above.
 For local environments, adding a concise trigger to `AGENTS.md` or `CLAUDE.md` instructs the agent to parse `agent-workspace/README.md` and load identity context automatically: